LucaGatt22/PArL-Compiler/README.md

 ## Classes
 **Lexer**
- - creates tokens with the token types declared in the TokenType class of lexerassignments.py.
+ - creates tokens with the token types declared in the TokenType class of `lexerassignments.py`.
  - The lexer produces tokens such as identifiers, keywords, values and operators.
- - Comments are not allowed.
-If I were to allow comments, I must change the lexer to remove any comments.
+ - Comments are allowed.
+The lexer removes any comments, before the lexical analysis is started.
 These are recognised by the // and /* ... */ symbols.

 **Parser**
  - generates AST (Abstract Syntax Tree)